How do minerals affect how gallbladder stones are formed?

 Cholecystokinin (CCK) is a medical term for your bile sac that moves or your gallbladder.
 It is a hormone in your gastrointestinal system that stimulates the digestion of protein/amino acids and fats by secreting them into your duodenum.

 CCK is released after being stimulated by the Magnesium to contract which can help pass stones[iii].
-Magnesium not only helps to pull water into the intestinal system but can block absorption in some forms.
+Magnesium not only helps to pull water into the intestinal system but can also block absorption in some forms.

 How can I improve my bile, soften or stop formation of gallstones?

-What do I need if my gallbladder has been removed?
+What if my gallbladder has been removed?

 In my program I make sure my Hair Analysis clients have support with: